Prather Site: Site description

 The Prather Site is located 4.9 km west of the Ohio River and 2.4 km east of Silver Creek on a loess-capped upland ridge.
 It is unusual for a Mississippian mound center to be located in the upland area rather than the alluvial valley closer to the river, but the site is watered by permanent natural springs and shallow streams.
 Other sites in the complex to the northeast of the site are also situated primarily in the uplands, while those to the south and southwest are located in the alluvial valley.
-This implies the inhabitants of the area may have settle farther back from the river in an attempt to avoid contact with people traveling on the river, trading the richer soils and marine resources for this added safety.
+This implies the inhabitants of the area may have settled farther back from the river in an attempt to avoid contact with people traveling on the river, trading the richer soils and marine resources for this added safety.

 The site itself consists of a 5.2 ha residential village area surrounding four platform mounds arranged in a roughly rectangular pattern around a central plaza area.
 Dating done from samples obtained from the largest mound indicate it was used from approximately 1000 to 1180 CE.
 It is possible this area was surrounded by a palisade, although currently one has not been located.

 The site is located next to Indiana State Road 62, immediately west of the former Indiana Army Ammunition Plant.
 Until relatively recently the area was rural but residential and industrial encroachment is rapidly changing the area.
 Multiple modern development are planned for the area, including a new bridge over the Ohio River and new housing developments, that could have significant impact on the site and currently threaten its preservation as a viable archaeological site.